 "What reinforcement we may gain from hope;

-John Milton, Paradise Lost, 1667, Book 1
+If not, what resolution from despair."John Milton, Paradise Lost, 1667, Book 1

 "A small number of rules or laws can generate systems of surprising complexity...
-The rules or laws generate the complexity and the ever changing flux of patterns that follows leads to perpetual novelty and emergence."
+The rules or laws generate the complexity and the ever changing flux of patterns that follows leads to perpetual novelty and emergence."John Holland, Emergence, 1998, Ch 1

 Classifiers, Iterated Function Systems and Lindenmeyer Systems form part of a range of complexity techniques known as Production Systems.
 Here we shall introduce these ideas and see how they can be used to allow systems to develop over time in a contextual way.
 A production system is a set of rules that trigger each other to produce action in their environment and as such could be seen as limited models of how cells, organisms or brains work.
 The general nature of these models allows them to be applied in many different forms.

-An iterated system departs from the linear input to process to output chain common to most scientific thinking and loops the output back into the input.
+An iterated system departs from the linear input process output chain common to most scientific thinking and loops the output back into the input.
 Thus the same process occurs repeatedly (recursively).
 As the process can modify the system variables this allows the results to cover a wide range or to map out a path or orbit in state space.
 Fractal equations like the Mandelbrot and Julia sets are systems of this type.
 In IFS Fractals the system consists generally of a set of mathematical equations (usually contractive affine transformations) one of which is chosen (usually probabilistically) for each iteration.
 This process generates such famous constructions as the snowflake (illustrated), Sierpinski triangle and Barnsley fern.

 We can say that in general IFSs are the attractors that emerge when assembled from small copies of themselves, using combination of translations, rotations, and scalings.
 They exhibit strong self-similarity.
 It is the 'choice' between transformations aspect of IFS that distinguishes them from normal linked equations (although conditionals can also be inserted into fractal equation evaluation - e.g. Fractint 'formula').
 IFS systems are used extensively in data compression applications (the IFS rules form a 'seed' that concisely encodes a picture).

 To make the system more flexible IF...
 THEN decisions can be added and in this form it approaches that of expert systems where only part of the 'rule book' can be implemented at any one time step.
 L-Systems thus add context to the IFS production scheme.
 Here we have a list of transforms between symbolic components.
 For example we may say component A goes to B (IF A THEN B), and B goes to AA.
-Applying these rules in turn to an initial seed (say A), we get the growing sequence: L-System Plant
+Applying these rules in turn to an initial seed (say A), we get the growing sequence:

 These are formal context-sensitive grammars consisting of Variables, Constants, Rules and Initialisations which specify a set of rewriting rules.
 More complex versions of these rules are often designed to incorporate geometric elements (Turtle graphics or LOGO), which can allow decisions such as "IF there is an A to the left AND a B to the right MOVE C steps forward ELSE ROTATE D degrees" to generate pictures.
 These are further improved if random noise (or environmental sensitivity) is added to avoid mechanical regularity.
 This process can give rise to amazingly realistic creations of natural organic forms as seen in this example of a plant.
 These forms of directed building block recombination provide methods of growth or development, ways of exploring state space, the space of possible structures.